 Oolitic aragonite occurs naturally in seawater through a chemical and biological process.
 In the Bahamas, millions of tons of this mineral accumulate in vast shoals, where under certain conditions, it is accessible for commercial harvest.
 Oolites are ovoid or egg-shaped particles that form in agitated shallow-marine waters in tropical settings that are saturated with calcium bicarbonate.
 Carbon dioxide is lost to the atmosphere through degassing as a result of agitation, through elevated temperatures from solar radiation, and the activity of photosynthetic organisms.
 The loss of CO2 allows precipitation of calcium carbonate in the form of microscopic layers of interlocking crystals of aragonite on pre-existing skeletal or pelletoidal nuclei.
 Oolitic particles formed in this manner are composed of very pure calcium carbonate with unique physical properties.

+Due to the minerals unique process of generation, aragonite can be considered renewable and sustainable as more tons accumulate through the process of precipitation than are removed through commercial harvest operations.
 Once many layers of calcium carbonate form, the oolitic particle becomes dense and falls out of suspension.
 In exclusive areas where conditions are right, a ridge of sand-like material will form and extend for more than 50 miles.
-Throughout the Bahamas more than 1 billion metric tons of material accumulate through this process, making aragonite truly sustainable, and one of the few renewable minerals in the marketplace today.
+Throughout the Bahamas more than 1 billion metric tons of material accumulate through this process.